karlkyck/humansreadcode/_posts/2017-05-22-value-types-java-8.md

 Total invoice vat amount is 200.6
 ```

-This wasn't the result we were expecting!
+This isn't the result we are expecting!
 The bug is subtle and the compiler cannot help us with these kinds of errors.
-We went wrong by mixing up the amount and vatAmount values in our calculation:
+We went wrong by mixing up the `amount` and `vatAmount` values in our calculation:

 ```java
 double totalAmount = invoiceItems